-Serum I always used Moroccan oil until I came across Aveda Damage Remedy daily repair, it smells of Ylang Ylang and bergamot and is the only serum i’ve ever used that never leaves me hair looking sticky, oily or heavy no matter how much I use.
+Serum I always used Moroccan oil until I came across Aveda Damage Remedy daily repair, it smells of Ylang Ylang and bergamot and is the only serum i’ve ever used that never leaves my hair looking sticky, oily or heavy no matter how much I use.

 Grey, I spotted my first grey aged eighteen and actually keep contemplating going full grey however for the time being I like to remove the brassy tones and pesky whites with L’Oreal Colour Corrector for Brunettes, it’s the best product i’ve found for restoring shine and colour without feeling overly coated.

-I’m not going to lie, I wouldn’t make it to a full week without using a little dry shampoo, it’s the stuff of miracles although I find it’s always a little more difficult to use on brunette hair than on blondes, luckily I found my partner in crime four months ago with Aveda Shampure Dry, I love how it puffs, not sprays out and doesn’t leave your hair chalky but soft and textured.
+I’m not going to lie, I wouldn’t make it to a full week without using a little dry shampoo, it’s the stuff of miracles, although I find it’s always a little more difficult to use on brunette hair than on blondes.
+Luckily I found my partner in crime four months ago with Aveda Shampure Dry, I love how it puffs, not sprays out and doesn’t leave your hair chalky but soft and textured.